Miguel Castro: New York Mets

-On August 31, 2020, the Orioles traded Castro to the New York Mets for pitcher Kevin Smith and Victor Gonzalez.
+On August 31, 2020, the Orioles traded Castro to the New York Mets for pitcher Kevin Smith and a player to be named later.
 In 2020, Castro pitched in 26 games between the Orioles and Mets, recording a 4.01 ERA with 38 strikeouts in 24 2/3 innings pitched.
 In 2021, Castro recorded a career-low 3.45 ERA along with 77 strikeouts and 43 walks in 70 1/3 innings.

 On March 22, 2022, Castro signed a $2.62 million contract with the Mets, avoiding salary arbitration.

 New York Yankees

 On April 3, 2022, the Mets traded Castro to the New York Yankees for Joely Rodríguez.
+On August 1, he was placed on the 60-day injured list with a right shoulder strain.
+He was activated on October 3.
+In 34 games for New York, Castro registered a 4.03 ERA with 31 strikeouts in 29.0 innings pitched.

 Arizona Diamondbacks

 On December 2, 2022, Castro signed a one-year contract with an option for 2024 with the Arizona Diamondbacks.
+He made a league–high 75 appearances for Arizona in 2023, recording a 4.31 ERA with 60 strikeouts and 7 saves across 64 2/3 innings pitched.

+Castro made 11 appearances for the Diamondbacks in 2024, struggling to a 5.93 ERA with 8 strikeouts over 13 2/3 innings of work.
+Castro was designated for assignment by Arizona on July 30, 2024.
+He was released the following day.

+Houston Astros

+On December 30, 2024, Castro signed a minor league contract with the Houston Astros that included an invitation to spring training.
+Castro was assigned to the Triple-A Sugar Land Space Cowboys to begin the 2025 season, where he logged a 3–0 record and 2.29 ERA with 20 strikeouts and five saves across 17 appearances.

+Chicago White Sox

+On May 15, 2025, Castro was traded to the Chicago White Sox in exchange for international bonus pool space.
+The next day, the White Sox selected Castro's contract, adding him to their active roster.
+In six appearances for Chicago, he struggled to a 7.50 ERA with four strikeouts over six innings of work.
+On May 28, Castro suffered a season-ending knee injury after slipping on first base while covering on a ground ball during a game against the New York Mets.
+The injury was later revealed to be a torn patellar tendon.

 Personal life

 Castro was born in La Romana, Dominican Republic.
 His father was a boxer.
 Castro spent his $43,000 signing bonus on a prostate operation for his father, as well as a surgery to remove his mother's fibrous tumour.